wout/rosetta/docs/configuration.md

 # Configuration
 Configuration options are defined as constants in your initializer file.

+!!! warning
+    All configuration should happen *before* calling the `Rosetta::Backend.load` macro.

 ## `DEFAULT_LOCALE`
 Defines the default value if no locale is set.
 The *default* default locale is set to `:en`.